Home » Reviews » Best Intel 12th Gen Motherboard 2023

 Featuring DDR5, PCIe 5.0, and Thunderbolt 4 support, this motherboard won‘t disappoint anyone anytime soon.
 These are the makings of a quality board that is still packed with some good features.
 These include 14+1 power stages, Wifi 6, and 2.5Gb Ethernet.
 The ASUS Prime Z690-P brings performance and a feature-rich experience, without the hefty price tag of some of the other boards that we’ve listed.

 The most glaringly obvious change between the Z590 and Z690 is the socket type, moving from the LGA 1200 to LGA 1700, which carries the standard for this new socket type.
-But, it still remains to be seen if this socket will have longevity beyond Intel’s 14th generation of processors.
+But, it remains to be seen if this socket will have longevity beyond Intel’s 14th generation of processors.

 Z690 motherboards introduced a new generation of PCIe – Gen 5.
 It features double the PCIe bandwidth for 16X slots.
 PCIe gen 4.0 could handle access speeds of up to 16GT/s (Giga transfers per second) while PCIe gen 5.05 offers 32GT/s.
 Another major difference between Z690 and Z590 chipsets is the Z690’s support for DDR5 RAM.
 A huge advancement in RAM technology, which achieves speeds beyond the capabilities of even the world’s fastest DDR4 kits.